tex0l/astro-pintora/README.md

   - `backgroundColor?: string`: the background color.
   - `pintoraConfig?: Partial<PintoraConfig>`: the Pintora config object, can be used to override the theme through `pintoraConfig.themeConfig.theme`.
   - `width?: number`: width of the output.
-- `fork?: boolean`: defaults to being `true`, if explicitly set to `false`, it does not fork the process to generate the diagram, which leads to side effects and global scope pollution due to open issues in pintora: https://github.com/hikerpig/pintora/issues/237 and https://github.com/hikerpig/pintora/issues/215.

 For example, to render an SVG with a transparent background that uses the `dark` theme: